simon-weber/gmusicapi/README.md

 ###Usage
 gmapi.api.Api is the user-facing interface, and its internal documentation is kept up to date.
 To get started, see example.py.

-Eventually, this page will serve Sphinx docs.
-For now, if you clone the repo, you can point your browser at index.html in docs/build/html to see them.

 ###Notes
 This is a work in progress, so debug logging is enabled by default.